Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 If you don't use Muon, download the CUDA toolkit network installer and the CUDNN package from the NVIDIA site, after registering and filling out the forms. https://developer.nvidia.com/cuda-downloads

-Install the cuda toolkit 7.5 version manually in the terminal as instructed at the website.
+Install the Cuda Toolkit 8.0 or 7.5 version manually in the terminal as instructed at the website.
+For example...

 ```
     sudo dpkg -i cuda-repo-ubuntu1504_7.5-18_amd64.deb